nealcaren/fightordie/_sources/Volumes/15/04/burning_at_dyersburg.md

 > &nbsp;
 > At last the irons were hot.
 > &nbsp;
-> "Have you anything to say?"
+> Have you anything to say?"
 > &nbsp;
 > A meek voice mumbled inaudibly.
 The Negro made a speech, but few caught the portent.
 > &nbsp;